 The City Centre is quite compact, so no need of a car or taxi.
 If you do want to go further afield, there is an excellent tram network.

-If you do arrive by train, you will arrive at the recently restored Central Station to its former glory.
+If you arrive by train, you will arrive at the recently restored Central Station.
 A new through station has been tunnelled under the historic structure greatly improving the services available.

 Other attractions include the Royal Museum of Fine Arts, the Plantin Museum (Printing), the Museum Vleeshuis (musical instruments) and the Botanical Gardens (Den Botaniek).